Dannyj1/mistral-java-client/README.md

 with the Mistral AI API from your Java application.
 Currently supports all chat completion models.
 At the time of writing these are:

+- open-mistral-7b
+- open-mixtral-8x7b
-- mistral-tiny
+- mistral-small-latest
-- mistral-small
+- mistral-medium-latest
-- mistral-medium
+- mistral-large-latest
 - mistral-embed

 New models or models not listed here may be already supported without any updates to the library.

 **NOTE:** This library is currently in **alpha**.
-It is currently NOT possible to using streaming in message completions.
+It is currently NOT possible to using streaming in message completions or function calls.
 This will be added in the future.
 The currently supported APIs should be stable however.

 # Supported APIs